Skip to main content

 Growth Hormone Peptides an Advanced Strategy

 For both men and women seeking to optimize metabolic function and body composition, peptide therapies represent another layer of clinical sophistication.
 Peptides are short chains of amino acids that act as signaling molecules in the body.
-Certain peptides, known as secretagogues, can stimulate the pituitary gland to release its own natural (GH).
+Certain peptides, known as secretagogues, can stimulate the pituitary gland to release its own natural growth hormone (GH).

 Key Growth Hormone Releasing Peptides